Kaus1kC0des/Kaus1kC0des/README.md

 - 🌱 I’m currently learning Python and I'm a beginner
 - 📫 How to reach me: vinikausik@gmail.com
 - See you later!
+- for decisions in life:
+-   if decision==right:
+-     print(Well and Good!")
+-   else decision==wrong:
+-     print("Take'em and make'em right!!")

 <!---
 kausik2004/kausik2004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.